YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 4. UCubeAPI : Update

-* The update API registers the device in YT MDM then it retrive the current svpp version and check if it is different from configured version or not.
+* The update API registers the device in YT MDM then it retrieves the current svpp version and check if it is different from configured version or not.
 If it is different an update process is executed.
-* It takes ForceUpdate : boolean as a param.
+* It takes ForceUpdate: boolean as a param.
 If this param true the API will update the svpp even if it has the same version as the configured one.

 		UCubeAPI.update(forceUpdate);